samueldelesque/dm_legal/partner/en/partner.md

 The Parties agree that the Third Party Video(s) available in the Video Player embedded on the PARTNER Website(s) will include In-Stream Advertising.
 DAILYMOTION (or any service provider chosen at its own discretion) will be allowed, on an exclusive basis, to sell the advertising spaces dedicated to In-Stream Advertising in the Video Player integrated into PARTNER Website(s).

-PARTNER agrees and acknowledges that DAILYMOTION shall have the sole control, discretion and approval over the (i) terms and conditions negotiated with advertisers, (ii) Advertising rates and (iii) the look and feel, placement, architecture of the Service, webpages, and/or Advertising .
+PARTNER agrees and acknowledges that DAILYMOTION shall have the sole control, discretion and approval over the (i) terms and conditions negotiated with advertisers, (ii) Advertising rates and (iii) the look and feel, placement, architecture of the Service, webpages, and/or Advertising.

 Furthermore, subject to the exclusivity granted to DAILYMOTION, PARTNER is prohibited from selling advertising (directly or by any third party) associated with the Third Party Video(s) through the Video Player.